elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Can you use the Bitwise (~) Not to ensure that a call on the indexOf method acts in the intend fashion in an if statement?
+### Can you use the Bitwise (~) Not to ensure that a call on the indexOf method acts in the intended fashion in an if statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, the bitwise not operator ensures that any occurrence at the zero-index returns true if that is the intended result, because a result of zero in an if statement returns false and the if statement will not work.
+  <div><strong>Interview Response:</strong> Yes, the bitwise not operator ensures that any occurrence at the zero-index returns true if that is the intended result because of a result of zero in an if statement returns false, and the if statement does not work.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />